There are a few reasons why this strategy is attractive to currency traders.

 Those people who’re trend followers at heart often believe it’s better to use a reversal the Martingale.
 The anti-Martingale or reverse Martingale tries to do the exact opposite of what’s described above.
 Basically these are trend following strategies that double up on wins, and cut losses quickly.

 Stay Away from “Trending” Currencies

 The best opportunities for the strategy in my experience come about from range trading.
 And by keeping your trade sizes very small in proportion to your capital, that is using very low leverage.
 That way, you have more scope to withstand the higher trade multiples that occur in drawdown.

 The most effective use of Martingale in my experience is as a yield enhancer.

 There are dozens of other views however.
 Some people suggest using Martingale combined with positive carry trades.
 What that means is trading pairs with big interest rate differentials.
 For example, using the strategy of long-only trades on AUD/JPY.

 The idea is that positive rollover credits accumulate because of the large open trade volumes.

 I’ve never used this approach before.
 Because the risks are that currency pairs with carry opportunities often follow strong trends.
-These are usually interspersed by steep corrective phases as carry positions are unwound (reverse carry positioning).
+These often see steep corrective phases as carry positions are unwound (reverse carry positioning).

 This can happen violently.
 For example if there are unexpected changes in the interest rate cycle, or if there’s a sudden change in risk appetite in which case funds tend to move away from high-yielding currencies very quickly (read more about carry trading.)

 It’s also worth keeping in mind many brokers subject carry interest to a significant spread – which makes all but the highest yielding carry trades unprofitable.
 Some retail brokers don’t even credit positive rollovers at all.

 The low yields mean your trade sizes need to be big in proportion to your capital for carry interest to make any difference to the outcome.
 As I said above, this is too risky with Martingale.